lmark1/uav_ros_controllers/README.md

 # UAV ROS Control

-This repository conatins UAV control algorithms for use with the Mavros interface.
+This repository contains UAV control algorithms for use with the Mavros interface.